fnc11/CosDefence/README.md

 # CosDefence: A defence mechanism against Data Poisoning attacks in Federated Learning (FL)

-This projects aims to develop a defence mechanism against data poisoning attacks in FL.
-It employs techniques like cosine similarity to check similarity between the clients, kmeans clustering to detect important neural connection and EigenTrust to score different clients.
+In this projects a novel defence mechanism called CosDefence against data poisoning attacks in FL was developed.
+It employs techniques like cosine similarity to check similarity between the clients, kmeans clustering to detect important neural connection and EigenTrust to keep track of trust scores of different clients.

 ## Overview

 1. Project Setup
 2. Project Structure
 3. Running A Basic Experiment
+4. Running Multiple Complex Experiments
+5. Running Experiments on RWTH HPC Cluster
-4. Configuration Settings
+6. Configuration Settings
-5. Visualizing Results
+7. Visualizing Results
+8. Further Improvements and Research Directions

 ## 1. Project Setup